drabo/minikube/README.md

 echo 'export PATH='$HOME'/bin:$PATH' >>$HOME/.bashrc
 ```

-Close the terminal and reopen it.
+Close the terminal and reopen it in order to execute the above commands.
 Check few commands to verify the version installed of each CLI tool:

 ```shell
 $ minikube version

 minikube version: v1.1.1
 ```